Finnair hands more routes to Flybe to cut costs

-HELSINKI Loss-making Finnish flag carrier Finnair plans to hand over the operation of a third of its European routes to low-cost British airline Flybe to cut costs and help restore profitability.
+HELSINKI Loss-making Finnish flag carrier Finnair (FIA1S.HE) plans to hand over the operation of a third of its European routes to low-cost British airline Flybe (FLYB.L) to cut costs and help restore profitability.

-The companies, which launched their Flybe Nordic joint venture last year, said on Tuesday Finnair would transfer 12 Embraer aircraft, along with around 200 cabin crew, to Flybe (FLYB.L).
+The companies, which launched their Flybe Nordic joint venture last year, said on Tuesday Finnair would transfer 12 Embraer aircraft, along with around 200 cabin crew, to Flybe.
 Flybe will take over the operations in October, although it is not yet decided which routes will be affected.

 "This move is a part of our strategy to restore Finnair's profitability," Chief Executive Mika Vehvilainen said.